-He returned to the forest industry in 2001 as the coordinator of the Maine Sustainable Forestry Initiative (SFI) and in January 2004 became the executive director of the Maine Forest Products Council, which has been the voice of Maine’s forest economy since 1961.
+He returned to the forest industry in 2001 as coordinator of the Maine Sustainable Forestry Initiative (SFI).
+In January 2004, he became the executive director of the Maine Forest Products Council (MFPC), a not-for-profit trade association that has been the voice of Maine’s forest economy since 1961.

 Patrick resides on a farm in Exeter, Maine, with his wife Nancy and their three children.